 The picture measures 4.5 x 3.75 inches and is owned by a private collector.
-“The photo was probably given to a member of the Royal Family, someone close to it or perhaps a royal nanny,” says Francisco Pinero of International Autograph Auction in Spain, quoted by the Mirror.
+“The photo was probably given to a member of the Royal Family, someone close to it or perhaps a royal nanny,” Francisco Pinero of International Autograph Auction in Spain is quoted as saying by the Mirror.

 Epilepsy Today says the communication “highlights intolerant attitudes towards epilepsy in the early 20th Century.”
 With little in the way of treatment available, John found himself ostracized, hidden away and rarely visited by his own kin.
 There was another relation, the Duke of Albany, who’d recovered from the disorder, so it’s speculated the family hoped the same would happen with John.

-Poliakoff appears to have found research challenging.
-“There was no single book about Prince John,” writes the Guardian.
-The writer/director “amassed paragraphs from biographers of bigger figures and twice visited the royal archives at Windsor before suspicion about the purpose of his research restricted his permission.”
+Poliakoff appeared to have found the research challenging.
+“There was no single book about Prince John,” writes The Guardian.
+The writer and director “amassed paragraphs from biographers of bigger figures and twice visited the royal archives at Windsor before suspicion about the purpose of his research restricted his permission.”

-In 2008 a documentary – Prince John: The Windsors’ Tragic Secret – spoke with Elsie Hollingsworth, who played with John as a child.
-An impression was gained of what the Prince was actually like from the production.
+In 2008, a documentary – Prince John: The Windsors’ Tragic Secret – spoke with Elsie Hollingsworth, who played with John as a child.
+An impression was gained of what the Prince was actually like.
 The Daily Mail reports, “He loved practical jokes and would put glue on door-handles and pins on chairs.
 And she speaks of the time he brought her a cup of tea in bed when she was ill.”

 Harsh treatment extended to the other children.
 Prince George had bandy legs, so was made to wear leg braces.
 He was also left-handed.
 That was met with severity by the household, who told him to use his right nonetheless.
 Edward reportedly developed an eating disorder.

-This disturbing saga has been brought to light all over again, through this precious image of six of the UK’s most important historical children.
-Was it a happy scene, or one taken for appearances’ sake only?
+This disturbing saga has been brought to light all over again, through this precious image of six of the United Kingdom’s most important historical children.
+Was it a happy scene or one taken for appearances’ sake only?